Sarune95/carrot/README.md

 ![friends](assets/images/readme/friends.jpg)

 In this section represented all your available helpers.
-On left shows they'r personal picture, middle shows details and follows by button to hire them and upgrade, but best part friend brings carrots to user without pressing main game button, but good things came at pretty steep price then upgrades.
+On left shows they'r personal picture, middle shows details and follows by button to hire them and upgrade, but best part friend brings carrots to user without pressing main game button, but good things came at pretty steep price,  then other upgrades.

 ## Footer